bbauska/W3Cx-4of5-thru-May-2024/README.md

 <h4>Many real games use aligned rectangle collision tests</h4>

-Testing "circle-circle" or "rectangle-rectangle collisions is *cheap* in terms of computation.
+Testing "circle-circle" or "rectangle-rectangle collisions is <i>cheap</i> in terms of computation.
 "Rectangle-rectangle" collisions are used in many 2D games, such as Dodonpachi (one of the most famous and enjoyable shoot'em'ups ever made - you can play it using the MAME arcade game emulator):

 <img src="./images/image133.jpeg" style="width:5in;height:3.13408in"
 alt="screenshot of dodonpachi" />